msft-teams/tools/getstartedapp/installandconfig.md

 ## Summary

 This Microsoft Teams app is designed to highlight the [M365 Learning Pathways](https://aka.ms/M365LPDocs) training site inside of Microsoft Teams.
-It can be used to highlight other secure web URL's from your SharePoint installation or outside of your tenant.
+It can be used to highlight other secure web URL's from your SharePoint installation.
 We recommend that you keep the tabs to a maximum of 5.
 You may wish to remove the [feedback tab](https://aka.ms/AdoptionTools) that we include in our demonstration app.

 ## First Steps
 Download the zip file for this app that contains the following files: